openspending/fiscal-data-package/spec/index.md

 ### Budget hierarchy and categorizations

 Budget data has various degrees of hierarchy, depending on the perspective.
 From a functional perspective it can use a functional classification.
 The functional classification can be set up as a few levels (a hierarchy).
 An economical classification is not compatible with the functional hierarchy and has a different hierarchy.
-Another possible hierarchy would be a program project hierarchy where many projects are a part of a program.
+Another possible hierarchy would be a program/project hierarchy where many projects are a part of a program.

 All of these hierarchies give a picture of how the budget line fits into the bigger picture, but none of them can give the whole picture.
 Budget data usually only includes general classification categories or the top few hierarchies.
 For example a project can usually be broken down into tasks, but budget data usually would not go into so much detail.
 It might not even be divided into projects.